 As would be expected, BHP continues to have more male than female employees.
-However, the company is committed to “building a diverse workforce, appreciating all the different aspects of individual uniqueness, including thought and perspective, experience, age, disability, nationality, ethnicity, sexual orientation and gender.”
+However, the company is committed to “building a diverse workforce, appreciating all the different aspects of individual uniqueness, including thought and perspective, experience, age, disability, nationality, ethnicity, sexual orientation, and gender.”

 In Australia, BHP is focused on providing economic opportunities for Indigenous people living near its mine sites.
 It has several programs that seek to increase the size of its Indigenous workforce.

 BHP has long made a huge contribution to Australia’s economic prosperity and continues to do so.
 The company also engages in voluntary social investment, now mainly through the BHP Foundation (a US-based charity).
 The Foundation aims to assist in the achievement of many of the ‘Sustainable Development Goals’ (SDGs) the United Nations announced in 2015.
-The Foundation, and the company, are focused on making progress on SDGs relating to climate action, quality education, reducing inequality and enhanced institutional governance of natural resources.
+The Foundation and the company are focused on making progress on SDGs relating to climate action, quality education, reducing inequality and enhanced institutional governance of natural resources.

 BHP offers 12-week internships for uni students.
 While it’s not necessary to have done one before applying to the company’s grad program, it certainly counts in your favour.
 Given its size, the company requires staff from a diverse range of backgrounds.
 However, it is particularly keen on those with business, engineering, IT and science (including health science) degrees.
 You’ll need to be an Australian or New Zealand citizen or permanent resident and to have at least pass marks in all your subjects.
-BHP looks for candidates who are values driven, organised, flexible, conscientious and team orientated.
+BHP looks for candidates who are values-driven, organised, flexible, conscientious and team orientated.

 The recruitment process starts with an online application.
-After that, there is an online abilities and preferred working style assessment.
+After that, there is an online ability and preferred working style assessment.
 Then there is a telephone interview, after which you may be invited to attend an ‘Engagement Centre’ in Adelaide, Brisbane, Melbourne, Perth or Sydney.
 While at the Engagement Centre you’ll participate in a group activity and be interviewed by some of the company’s business leaders.
 If your role will involve working at a mine site, you’ll then need to undergo a medical assessment.
 If you make it through all those stages, you will receive an offer.

-Most engineering and science roles are based at mine sites (the company will cover your relocation costs and provide free accommodation).
+Most engineering and science roles are based on mine sites (the company will cover your relocation costs and provide free accommodation).
 Back-office roles in areas such as finance, HR, IT and supply will usually be in a capital city office.

-Even post-mining boom, there are still some spectacular salaries available in the mining sector.
+Even the post-mining boom, there are still some spectacular salaries available in the mining sector.
 As a grad, you can expect to be earning in the neighbourhood of $70,000.
 After you’re trained up, you can potentially double or even triple that in short order, especially if you’re working in an engineering or science role at a remote location.

 That noted, be aware there is a reason mining companies pay FIFO workers so well.
 You may discover that working 12-hour shifts in a challenging physical environment for weeks on end while thousands of kilometres from family and friends is not something you wish to do, no matter how good the money.